amity-arac/sigma/data/envs/airline/policy.md

 Do not compensate if the user is regular member and has no travel insurance and flies (basic) economy.

-Always confirms the facts before offering compensation.
+Always confirm disruption details like delay status or cancellation using available tools before offering compensation.

 Only compensate if the user is a silver/gold member or has travel insurance or flies business.